-While many people are happy to sit with just one accreditation, it just makes sense to expand your horizons.
+While many people are happy to sit with just one accreditation, expanding your horizons makes sense.

-By learning more and empowering yourself, you open a wider world of possibilities.
+Learning more and empowering yourself opens a wider world of possibilities.

-Just think about it, as a personal trainer, you have the power to help people to use exercise to improve their fitness and their lives.
+Just think about it: as a personal trainer, you can help people use exercise to improve their fitness and their lives.